 June 4, 2018 - SEED is excited to announce it has raised $23,700 from its “All in for Education” Casino Night Event.
 Proceeds will be used to fund innovative learning proposals from administrators and educators to promote 21st century learning skills in Dover schools.

 May 15, 2018 - SEED recently granted $16,350 to teachers and administrators in Dover public schools.
 This grant period marks a major milestone for SEED.
 Since inception, the organization has donated more than $100,000 toward implementing innovative learning projects and curriculum in Dover.

-SEED is pleased to announce it has received $8,500 in donations to launch phase 1 of its Endowment Campaign.
-Donations from Chad and Sheila Kageleiry, Paul Cox Trust on behalf of Paul Cox & Martha Cox and their family, and The Duffy Family Trust will serve to launch the Lighting the Way to Learning appeal, which is an intense effort by SEED's entirely volunteer-led organization to raise $150,000 toward creating a $500,000 endowment fund.
+March 25, 2018 - SEED is pleased to announce it has received $10,000 in donations toward its Lighting the Way To Learning appeal, an intense effort by SEED's entirely volunteer-led organization to establish a $500,000 endowment fund.

 January 10, 2018 - SEED recently received a $2,500 donation from LTC Partners of Portsmouth, New Hampshire.
 The money will support the next round of grant funding for cutting edge curriculum in Dover public schools.

 January 10th - SEED is pleased to announce it has received a $1,000 donation from Relyco.
 The donation will support spring grant awards for Dover public school teachers whose proposals create contemporary programs and innovative learning experiences for students.